kcaisley/frida/docs/spice.md

 Not, you can't by default have independent params determined by others.
 Also, you can't have spaces, and need quotes around expression.
 So `pw=’(convtime/24)-100p’`

+This statement may sometimes be needed, to ensure the simulator knows the size of devices:
+*.SCALE micron